goyek/goyek/README.md

 While [Make](https://www.gnu.org/software/make/) is currently de facto standard it has some pitfalls:

-- Requires to learn Make (which is not so easy).
+- Requires to learn Make which is not so easy.
 - It is hard to develop a Makefile which is truly cross-platform.
-- Debugging and testing Make targets is not easy.
+- Debugging and testing Make targets is not fun.

-Probably a better explanation can be found [here](https://github.com/magefile/mage#why).

 ### Why not to use Mage